-Want a new Xbox series X?
-Here’s where to find one
+Xbox series X is in stock now at Game and Currys

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X tracker – live: Where to buy the new console in the UK today
+Xbox series X stock - live: Asda, Currys, Game and EE restocks could be last before Christmas

-Looking for Microsoft’s gaming console?
+Looking for Microsoft’s next-gen device?
 Follow for live stock updates from Game, Smyths and more

-Update: Xbox All Access is available at Asda.
-Read on for more details.

-The Xbox series X is this year’s hot ticket gift.
-Launched in November of 2020, the next-generation console is in short supply and high demand, with what little stock there is selling out almost as soon as it appears.
+The Xbox series X is consistently sold out across the world.
+Launched in November last year, Microsoft’s next-generation console is in short supply and high demand, with what little stock there is selling out almost as soon as it appears, especially in the lead up to Christmas.

-Bottlenecks in the global supply chain coupled with a shortage of component parts have slowed the production of the console to a crawl, leaving shoppers in the UK wondering where to buy an Xbox before Christmas gets here,
+Bottlenecks in the global supply chain coupled with a shortage of component parts have slowed the production of the games machine to a crawl, leaving shoppers in the UK wondering where to buy an Xbox.

-The cheaper and less powerful Xbox series S is easier to find in stock, but the more advanced Xbox series X is in higher demand and sells out within minutes of going on sale.
+The cheaper and less powerful Xbox series S is easier to find in stock, but the more advanced Xbox series X is more in demand and sells out within minutes of going on sale.
 Knowing when and where the new console will be restocked next is key to grabbing one before they’re all snapped up.

 That’s why we launched our Xbox stock alerts liveblog, and if you’re wondering where to buy an Xbox series X in the UK today ahead of Christmas, we’re on hand to help.
 Below, we’ll update you with the latest live restock updates as soon as they happen, as well as any news on predicted restock dates, new games and accessories and milestone events.

-Note: Update: Xbox All Access is available at Currys, EE and Game.
-Read on for more details.